psumesh/RTLflow/README.md

 # What is RTLflow?
-RTLflow is a GPU acceleration flow for RTL simulation with multiple testbenches.
-RTLflow first transpiles RTL into CUDA kernels that each simulate a partition of the RTL simultaneously across multiple testbenches.
+RTLflow is a GPU acceleration flow for RTL simulation with batch stimulus.
+RTLflow first transpiles RTL into CUDA kernels that each simulate a partition of the RTL simultaneously across multiple stimulus.
 It also leverages CUDA Graph for efficient runtime execution.
 We build RTLflow atop Verilator to inherit its existing optimization facilities, such as variable reduction and partitioning algorithms, that have been rigorously tested for over 25 years in the Verilator community.

 # For the newest verison of RTLflow, please switch to pipeline branch